 I also have my brokenness and wounds that need healing, so I always know that when I tune myself to the underlying feelings that need to be addressed by the character, healing happens for me and whoever receives it. – Nyaniso

 Nyaniso: Generally, every human is wounded in one way or another.
 My biggest drive as a storyteller is to heal, because I am a healer, and I have decided not to separate the two worlds.
-I have this strong gift of being an actor and entertainer, so why I can’t I heal while doing that?
+I have this strong gift of being an actor and entertainer, so why can’t I heal while doing that?

 I also have my brokenness and wounds that need healing, so I always know that when I tune myself to the underlying feelings that need to be addressed by the character, healing happens for me and whoever receives it.

-Nyaniso: That role helped me address my daddy issues, because it was about a young man discovering the world without the guidance of a father figure.
+N: That role helped me address my daddy issues, because it was about a young man discovering the world without the guidance of a father figure.

-Even today, I am still healing those wounds of having an absent father but that role definitely opened that door for me to begin the healing process.
+Even today, I am still healing those wounds of having an absent father, but that role definitely opened that door for me to begin the healing process.

-As a boy from the Eastern Cape, what gave you the courage to pursue the arts?
+BL: As a boy from the Eastern Cape, what gave you the courage to pursue the arts?

 Nyaniso: I was born in Johannesburg, I stayed with my mother and then a year later I was sent home to Queenstown where my other three siblings are.

-My mother left home at the age of 17; because of the apartheid hustle she came to Johannesburg to become a domestic worker.
+My mother left home at the age of 17; because of the apartheid hustle, she came to Johannesburg to become a domestic worker.
 But every time I was in Queenstown I would get sick and she would send for me to come back to Johannesburg.

-I have heard stories of parents not approving when it comes to their kids pursuing the arts but for me it didn’t take much courage to pursue acting.
+I have heard stories of parents not approving when it comes to their kids pursuing the arts, but for me, it didn’t take much courage to pursue acting.

-Nyaniso: I would say that in some way acting chose me.
+N: I would say that in some way acting chose me.
 When I was about eight or nine years old, I wanted to be Michael Jackson, because in school they made us watch a Michael Jackson concert in our music class.

 I wanted that magic and power he seemed to have.
 I later realised that I couldn’t be the man but I could be myself.